Record

 Date2016-2017

-DescriptionPapers compiled and written by Rosemary Taylor and Joy Davies, granddaughters of Ida and Ernest Hamilton, CMS missionaries to West China.
-Comprising copies of family papers relating to the family's life in West China dating from 1894-mid 20th century (including early letters which Ida wrote during her missionary training in England), together with an account of genealogical research based on family papers and additional records from the CMS archive dated 1894-c 1962 written by Rosemary Taylor and Joy Davies in 2016.
+DescriptionPapers compiled and written by R. Taylor and J. Davies, descendants of Ernest Hamilton and Ida Hamilton née Mitchell, CMS missionaries to West China.
+Comprising photocopies of family papers relating to the Hamiltons' life in West China (including early letters which Ida wrote during her missionary training in England), and an account of genealogical research undertaken by R. Taylor and J. Davies using family papers and records from the CMS archive.

 LanguageEnglish

-Administrative HistoryIda Susan Davey (also 'Davy') Hamilton, nee Mitchell, Anglican missionary, was born in Devon in 1873.
+Administrative HistoryIda Susan Davey (also 'Davy') Hamilton, née Mitchell, missionary, was born in Devon in 1873.
 She emigrated to Ohio, USA, with her family in the 1890s.
 Her mother's decision to move the family overseas is believed to have been motivated by the desire to remove Ida from missionary influence.
-Although CMS records indicate that Ida was a dressmaker for a while, the move did not have the desired result - Ida returned to England to study at the first missionary training college for women in the UK - the 'YWCA Testing and Training Home', Chelsea (now Redcliffe College, Surrey).
-She went on to enroll at the CMS training home, 'Highbury', in 1895 and was accepted 'in full connexion' 18 May 1897.
+Although CMS records indicate that Ida was a dressmaker for a while, the move did not have the desired result: Ida returned to England to study at the first missionary training college for women in the UK, the 'YWCA Testing and Training Home', Chelsea (now Redcliffe College, Surrey).
+She enrolled at the CMS training home, 'Highbury', in 1895 and was accepted 'in full connexion' 18 May 1897.
 She sailed for the CMS West China Mission, Ngan-Hsien (later 'Anhsien') station, 8 October 1897.
-Ida's missionary service was supported by Smithill's Chapel, Bolton-le-Moors, England and later by 'a friend'.
+Smithills Chapel, Bolton-le-Moors, England and later 'a friend' supported her missionary service.

 Ida and Ernest married in China 12 March 1903.
-They had four daughters: Mary L. N. Hamilton born 16 April 1904, Eleanor F. Hamilton born 2 April 1906, Irene Theodora Hamilton born 3 January 1909 and Beatrice Courtney (also 'Courtenay' in the records) Hamilton born 8 November 1910 in Sintu, Western China.
-In 1912, Ida and the children returned to live in England and the older girls enrolled at the Church Missionaries' Children's Home; Ernest continued as the only European working in the Sintu district of China until he retired to England in 1925.
+They had four daughters: Mary born 1904, Eleanor born 1906, Irene born 1909 and Beatrice Courtney (also 'Courtenay') born 1910.
+In 1912, Ida and the children returned to live in England and the older girls enrolled at the Church Missionaries' Children's Home.
+Ernest continued as the only European working in the Sintu district of China until he retired to England in 1925.

 1900 Shanghai